Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles: Introduction

-In this work, we consider the weak $(1,1)$ boundedness of the (local) Riesz transform corresponding to a large class of Schr\"{o}dinger operators on vector bundles as in \cite{TW2004}, assuming either the Gaussian or sub-Gaussian upper bound for small times.
-In Section 2, we introduce the framework and recall the derivative estimate of semigroups on vector bundles.
-In Section 3, we present the main result (Theorem \ref{main-thm}) and its full proof.
+Motivated by the papers \cite{TW2004,CCFR2017,LiHQ2018}, in this work, we consider the weak $(1,1)$ boundedness of the (local) Riesz transform corresponding to a large class of Schr\"{o}dinger operators on vector bundles.
+In Section 2, we introduce the framework and recall basic results.
+In Section 3, we present the main result (Theorem \ref{main-thm}) and its proof.